arewhyaeenn/COMP_150_LAB_7_PILLARS_OF_OOP/README.md

-# COMP 150 Lab 7 - Pillars of OOP Part 1
+# COMP 150 Lab 7 - Pillars of OOP 1

 In this lab:

-* Encapsulation (here and there)
+* Polymorphism again
-* Abstraction and polymorphism via a single `interface`
+* Abstraction via `interface`
+* Overriding again
+* Encapsulation again

 The **Pillars of Object Oriented Programming** are **polymorphism**, **inheritance**, **abstraction** and **encapsulation**.
 We will be talking about each of these conceptually and as they appear in Java.